-1 .
-An advanced knowledge and critical understanding of the major concepts and 12.
-In addition to the above skills, the programme fosters the development of a range of theories that inform the subject (K) ; 1 personal attributes that are important to the world of work, and that strengthen the ability 2 .
-The various explanations and theories for changes and continuities in history (K); 1 to engage in continuing professional development and to contribute to the wider 3 .
-The underlying social, cultural, economic, religious, ideological and political 1 community.
-These include: personal motivation; the ability to work, as appropriate, both changes occurring during the periods studied (K); 1 autonomously and with others; self-awareness and self-management; critical reflection; 4 The location and organisation of primary and secondary sources of evidence, both 1 intellectual integrity; flexibility, adaptability; and creativity. textual and otherwise, relating to the chosen field of history (K); 13.
-Making productive use of research institutions: libraries, record offices, museums, world- 5 .
-The variety of media and resources for the public presentation of history (K); 1 wide web and other useful sources of information (S);() 6 5.
-The research skills that are commonly used in the study of history (K) .
-14. The capacity to evaluate when it is appropriate to employ aggregative and historical 7 .
-Assimilating, interrogating and evaluating critically a wide range of material 1 methodologies such as historical databases, prosopography, and various cliometric required for research into history, including both documentary and other sources; 1 techniques (S) ; 8 interpreting developments within a long-term framework (S); 15.
-Independently planning and executing an original Skills Project (S); 9 .
-The ability to analyse and assess complex historical debates in a variety of areas and 16.
-Independently planning and executing an original and extended piece of research for the topics within history and to engage in constructive debates with other students and 1 Dissertation (S); with course teachers (S); 17.
-The ability to reflect critically on the results of research investigations and the methods used 1 o.
-Analysing and synthesising complex and often contradictory material to create 1 to obtain these (S);() coherent and logical arguments supported by relevant evidence (S);() 18.
-The ability to convey the results of research clearly and systematically in a manner 1 1.
-Addressing complex problems of history, and making judgements on the basis of i i comprehensible to the non-specialist, both orally and in writing (S); incomplete data (S) ; 19.
-Independent learning and scholarship (S);()
+- 1. An advanced knowledge and critical understanding of the major concepts and 12.
+In addition to the above skills, the programme fosters the development of a range of personal attributes that are important to the world of work, and that strengthen the ability to engage in continuing professional development and to contribute to the wider community.
+These include: personal motivation; the ability to work, as appropriate, both autonomously and with others; self-awareness and self-management; critical reflection; intellectual integrity; flexibility, adaptability; and creativity.\ - 13.
+Making productive use of research institutions: libraries, record offices, museums, worldwide web and other useful sources of information (S);(\) - 14.
+The capacity to evaluate when it is appropriate to employ aggregative and historical methodologies such as historical databases, prosopography, and various cliometric techniques (S); - 15.
+Independently planning and executing an original Skills Project (S); - 16.
+Independently planning and executing an original and extended piece of research for the Dissertation (S); - 17.
+The ability to reflect critically on the results of research investigations and the methods used to obtain these (S);(\) - 18.
+The ability to convey the results of research clearly and systematically in a manner comprehensible to the non-specialist, both orally and in writing (S);\ - 19.
+Independent learning and scholarship (S);(\)